Timpanogos Chief Black Hawk c1838 - 1870

 Mountain Meadows Massacre

 In the Mountain Meadows Massacre, 1857, Major John D. Lee of the Nauvoo Legion led a ragtag band of Latter-day Saints disguised as "Indians" in an assault on a wagon train from Arkansas, murdering 120 men, women, and children.
 The LDS Church unfairly blamed the Paiute.
 In 2007, the Church of Jesus Christ of Latter-day Saints, after decades of denial, finally confessed to the Mountain Meadows Massacre.
-Also, in 2007, the late Church president David O. Mckay said, "By their fruits ye shall know them."
+In 1960, the late Church president David O. Mckay said, "By their fruits ye shall know them."
 See LDS Church Confesses to the Mountain Meadows Massacre

 The Bear River Massacre